uzak/101/js_procedural_prog.md

 * Write a loop that will print out every number divisible by 3 (use modulo operator) from 1 to 100.
 * Create an array with the names of your hobbies.
     * Iterate through the array and print the index and the hobby.
+        * Use `for`
+        * Use `for of`
     * Iterate through your hobbies from the end of the list to the start.
     * Iterate through your hobbies from the end of the list to the start printing every second hobby.
-* Create an object with the names of your friends.
-Key is the appropriate age.
-Have at least 5 in the list.
+* Create an object with the names of your friends as keys.
+The value the friend's age.
+Have at least 5 friends in the list.
 Print out
     * the friends and their age sorted by the name alphabetically.
     * the friends and their age sorted by the age.
     * the names of 3 youngest friends.